-Only one thing beats swimming in a New Jersey lake on a hot day, and that's swimming, bouncing, and running across the lake.
-Floating obstacle courses are the latest summertime craze, and these inflatable water parks are popping up in lakes and bays statewide.
+Inflatable water parks with floating obstacle courses are the latest summertime craze, popping up in lakes and bays statewide.
 These installations are a mix of obstacle courses and bouncy houses on the water–and they're incredibly fun, especially for older kids—so suit up, grab a life vest, and jump in!

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.